Biology Courses

 BIOL B110 Biological Exploration I

 BIOL B110 is an introductory-level course designed to encourage students to explore the field of biology at multiple levels of organization: molecular, cellular, organismal and population.
-Each course will explore these areas of biology through a unifying theme.
 Lecture three hours, laboratory three hours a week.
-BIOL B110 will explore the ways the central dogma of molecular biology relates to the biochemical basis of human disease.
+BIOL B110 explores the ways the central dogma of molecular biology relates to the biochemical basis of human traits through the lens of biochemistry, cell biology, genetics, and molecular biology.
 The laboratory portion of the course will explore the fundamentals of molecular and cellular biology through scientific research, with an emphasis on scientific process and experimental design.
+Topics include genetically modified organisms, stem cell biology, and molecular biological techniques.

 Scientific Investigation (SI)